 With this guidance, the Department of Education clarified the process for maintaining an equitable, effective, and federally compliant ESL program even further.

 The process involves five steps for districts to follow as they move forward with developing successful, compliant ESL programs for their students:

 - The district must develop an effective, research-based ESL program.
 This program needs to be detailed in writing, including how ESL students are identified and what types of strategies are being used.

 - The district needs to have a process to identify ESL students.
 Once identified, Title I specifies that the district has 30 days to notify parents of identification and/or placement of the student in an ESL program (14 days from placement in the EL program if the student enrolls in the middle of the school year).

 - The district needs to allocate adequate resources to their program.
 These resources must be expressly identified, since certain sources of federal money cannot be used on a district’s “core” ESL program — only supplemental strategies and tools.

 - The district must have English Language Proficiency (ELP) standards that are used to measure progress toward and attainment of English proficiency.
 An annual ELP assessment is required.”

 - Finally, as in Casteñeda principle #3, the district must have benchmarks in place to monitor the success of the program.
 If inadequate, modifications must be made.
 Further, Titles I and III call for tracking of and reporting on students once they exit the ESL program, to make sure they remain successful.

 As the country’s population continues to move more toward a more diverse patchwork of cultures and languages, these obligations to our English learning families will become more important — and will require more resources from districts.

-To learn more about how TransACT supports your district obligations to ESL students, contact us.
+To learn more about district obligations to ESL students, download our ebook.